Anurag-Kochar-1/CommComm-Community-Platform/README.md

 3. Explore Classes

 ### 🎮 Gamification
-1. Earn coins by completing a path under the communtity track, by creating a community, or by uploading post.
+1. Earn coins by completing a path under the communtity track, by creating a community, or by uploading a post in a community.
 1. Climb the global or community leaderboard by earning coins